jonpalmisc/libsubnet/README.md

   <br/>
 </div>

-libsubnet is a small C library for representing and working with network subnets.
+libsubnet is a small, cross-platform C library for representing and working with network subnets.
 Currently, libsubnet is a small library with a limited amount of features, but if you have a feature you would like to see in the library, feel free to suggest it or submit a pull request.

 ## Installation